-Under the Licence, the prices ENWL can charge customers is regulated by Ofgem through its RIIO model; Revenue = Incentives + Innovation + Outputs.
-This model determines how much ENWL can charge customers to fund network investment and operating costs in a regulatory price control period.
-Allowed revenue is adjusted up or down depending on Company performance against regulatory outputs and incentive mechanisms.
+Under the Licence, the prices ENWL can charge customers are regulated by Ofgem through its RIIO model; Revenue = Incentives + Innovation + Outputs.
+This model determines how much ENWL can charge customers to fund network investment and operating costs in a regulatory price control period, linking that to the performance of ENWL.